The 80/20 Rule: A Key Ratio For Business Owners

 Skeptical?
 Apply The Ratio Yourself

-While many advisors are aware of this rule, but they're not tailoring their practice to fit.
+While many financial professionals are aware of this rule, but they're not tailoring their practice to fit.
 Use your firm’s internal tools, filters, or even Excel to sort your households according to assets, in descending order, from highest to lowest.
 Starting from the most assets and working your way down, determine how many clients account for the top 80% of your revenue.

 Next, subtract the number from your total number of clients to see how many clients account for the remaining 20% of your revenue.